 - Provide visual contact with the outside

 In addition solar shading should prevent glare problems which are common typically in office buildings and where seating and view positions are fixed.
+With the trend to more home working this now becomes an issue in domestic buildings.

 The main energy cost associated with dwellings is heating, whereas in commercial buildings it is cooling and lighting.
+As temperatures increase the International Energy Agency predicts that this balance will change and by 2040 cooling in dwellings will be a bigger cost than heating.

 As the position of the sun moves conditions inside the building change throughout the day and also throughout the year.
 The choice of shading should be determined not only by the building’s orientation and location, but also by the building type and the activities that take place inside.
 A building with high internal heat gain, like a highly glazed office, will typically require more shading than a domestic building.